Plural of Mongoose

 (There are no rules - you have to know.)

 |some nouns undergo a vowel or letters change||

 |some nouns do not change at all|| salmon

-Why Is There Confusion over the Plural of Mongoose?Confusion arises over the plural of mongoose because many believe that it should have the same ruling as the plural of goose.
+Why Is There Confusion over the Plural of Mongoose?Confusion arises over the plural of mongoose because many believe that mongeese (formed using the plural of goose) is an error.